Mozart's name: The rise of "Amadeus"

 It is possible that the now-standard "Amadeus" originated as a facetious name.
 He signed some letters in mock Latin as "Wolfgangus Amadeus Mozartus"; this was certainly no accident as in one letter he did the same to the date of the letter as well: adding "-us" to the end of each word.
+For example, he begins a 1777 letter in a facetious manner, confessing that "[he] Johannes, Chrysostomus, Amadeus, Wolfgangus, Sigismundus, Mozart" pleads "guilty to" staying up past midnight making up "doggerel rhymes" with friends.
 But he never signed any letter as "Wolfgang Amadeus Mozart" himself.

 Mozart's only mention as "Wolfgang Amadeus" in an official document made during his lifetime was found in 1998 by Mozart scholar Michael Lorenz in the registers of the Lower Austrian Governorship, where in May 1787 "Mozart Wolfgang Amadeus" is referred to as having applied for the return of his written surety for his friend Franz Jakob Freystädtler.
 Other uses of "Amadeus", from immediately after Mozart's death in 1791, are given above.

 The 19th century saw the gradual victory of "Amadeus" over alternative middle names.
 The earliest (18th century) biographers of Mozart, such as Friedrich Schlichtegroll and Franz Niemetschek, used "Gottlieb".
 However, in 1798 the publishing firm of Breitkopf & Härtel began to issue a (partial) Complete Works edition under the name "Amadeus".
 The dominance of "Amadeus" began around about 1810; Romanticism, notably in the person of E. T. A. Hoffmann, "seized upon this name to proclaim its veneration for Mozart".
 Although various scholars since that time have made use of "Amadè" or "Gottlieb", "Amadeus" remains by far the most familiar term for the general public.

 Facetious names

-In the frequently playful letters of his youth Mozart would sometimes spell his name backwards, viz., "Mozart Wolfgang" or "Trazom".
-See above for the possible origin of "Amadeus" as facetious.
+In his frequently playful letters, Mozart would sometimes spell words backwards, e.g. "oidda. – gnagflow Trazom. neiw ned 12 tsugua 3771" for "addio. – wolfgang Mozart. wien den 21 august 1773".

+In 1777, the 21-year-old Mozart also pranked a Herr Stein by denying his identity and introducing himself as "Trazom", then running to a piano and playing quickly to surprise Herr Stein.